nmendozam/alleleTools/readme.md

 ## Normalizing allele resolutions

-This script normalizes allele resolutions to a uniform level across all input files, facilitating association analyses.
+This script normalizes allele resolutions to a uniform level of the input file, facilitating association analyses.
 It ensures that alleles, such as 01 and 01:01, which are essentially identical, are recognized as equal by renaming them for consistency.

 ```
 - resolution 1: